 “Do ya think she’ll mind the chair?”

 “The big black chair.
-My Grampa’s always in our big black chair.
+My Grampa lives in our big black chair.
 But he can do lots of things.
 Like play cards and watch TV.
 Even though he sometimes falls asleep while he’s watching TV.”

 When I get home from school that day no one is home except for Grampa, but he’s asleep.
 I want to wake him up so I can tell him about his new wife.
-He’d get mad if I woke him, though.
-So I go to my room to do my homework.
+I go to my room to do my homework and wait for Grampa.
 It takes me one whole hour to do my homework, and then Momma gets home from the store.
-I run to see her.
 She puts the groceries on the table and I ask her, “Momma can I please wake Grampa?
 I’ve gotta tell him about Mr. Taylor’s Momma.
 I’ve just got to.”
 Momma chuckles.

 “Is that man still sleepin’?
 He’s been out all day.
 Wake him, baby.
 It’s dinner soon.”
 I run over to the big black chair and poke his arm.